-On the face of it, this is a simple cricket ball mounted as a trophy on a stand, but for many this ball was to change the face of cricket…
+A great opportunity to share an object once displayed at Worksop Museum and one of my favourites.
+On the face of it, it’s a cricket ball mounted on a stand, but this ball represents the changing face of cricket.